 There are different terms that are used to describe abnormal function or structural relationships at the level of an individual spinal segment.
 One of these terms used by the chiropractic profession that describes an abnormal or altered relationship between adjacent vertebrae and their joints is the term subluxation.
 The term also describes abnormal intervertebral movement or abnormal physiological function from the vertebral segmental level.
-The root words for the term subluxation come from a combination of the Greek sub and lux which together means $\hat{a} \in \alpha$ less than a dislocation $\hat{a} \in ?$.
-There are numerous synonyms for the term subluxation complex, dysfunctional joint, and facet syndrome.
+The root words for the term subluxation come from a combination of the Greek sub and lux which together means "less than a dislocation�.
+There are numerous synonyms for the term subluxation.
+Some of the more common ones are joint dysfunction, segmental dysfunction, vertebral subluxation complex, dysfunctional joint, and facet syndrome.
 There are also terms used to more specifically characterize the pattern or type of abnormal movement at a spinal segment.
 Commonly used terms in this category include, fixation, hypomobility, and hypermobility and paradoxical motion.